nich-rees/cumc2024.github.io/content/en/visitors-guide/index.md

 ## Things to Do

 *Vancouver is a city that shuts down very early.
-Most places usually be closed much earlier than you would expect, pretty much nothing is open by midnight, so check closing times beforehand.*
+Most places usually close much earlier than you would expect, pretty much nothing is open by midnight, so check closing times beforehand.*

 ### Fun Things to Do in UBC